Zack Cahill races through history in the beautiful and provincial capital of Salta in Argentina’s mountainous north.

 The bike is a rather fetching blue Vespa, collected moments ago in Salta’s main square.
 My group assembled in the shadow of the city’s basilica – a pink and white cupcake of a cathedral – and paired off, hence my nervous passenger.
 I’m seriously hoping that as our tour progresses, he’ll gain some confidence in my driving, my riding – for my eardrums’ sake as much as anything else.

 Our first stop is a huge monument to General Guemes, who fought off the Spanish in the Argentine war for independence.
 It’s pretty much your typical statue; heroic Guemes, astride a muscular steed, chin thrust out, sword pointing towards a brighter future.
 I have a seen-one-you’ve-seen-‘em-all attitude to this, but it does give us a chance to drink in this majestic city from an elevated position

-It’s a ramshackle beauty of a place, bursting with colonial architecture and smiling, friendly people.
-The kind of place where siestas are still a staple and dinner doesn’t start til you’re knocking on midnight.
-Plus, the weather sits right in the Goldilocks zone – not to hot, not too cold – somewhere just right.
+It’s a ramshackle beauty of a place, bursting with historical architecture and smiling, friendly people.
+The kind of place where siestas are still a staple and dinner doesn’t start till you’re knocking on midnight.
+Plus, the weather sits right in the Goldilocks zone – not too hot, not too cold – somewhere just right.
 You could do a lot worse.